orientechnologies/orientdb-docs/sql/SQL-Metadata.md

 OrientDB provides the `metadata:` target to retrieve information about OrientDB's metadata:
 - `schema`, to get classes and properties
 - `indexmanager`, to get information about indexes
+- `database`, to get information about the database
+- `storage`, to get information about the storage

 ## Querying the Schema